carpentries-incubator/genome-mining/_episodes/02-antismash.md

 - "What is antiSMASH?"
 - "Which kind of analysis antiSMASH can perform?"
 - "Which files extension accepts antiSMASH?"
+- "How can I perform an antiSMASH analysis?"
 objectives:
 - "Understand antiSMASH applications."
 - "Perform a Minimal antiSMASH run analysis."
-- "Explore several Streptococcus genomes by identifying their BGCs and types of secondary metabolites produced."
+- "Explore several *Streptococcus* genomes by identifying the BGCs presece and the types of secondary metabolites produced."
 keypoints:
 - "First key point.
 Brief Answer to questions. (antismash, genome mining, secondary metabolism, bacteria, bioactive coumpounds)"
 ---